feed-icon-32x32.png

 4. Edit the constants.php file:

-• Enter your Wordpress API key where it says ENTER_WORDPRESS_API_KEY.
+• Enter your WordPress API key where it says ENTER_WORDPRESS_API_KEY.
 Get a personal or commercial key if you don’t have one.

 • Enter your company URL where it says ENTER_YOUR_COMPANY_URL.